Corazón latino

-Corazón Latino, is the debut studio album recorded by Spanish singer David Bisbal.
+Corazón Latino (Latin Heart) is the debut studio album recorded by Spanish singer David Bisbal.
 It was released by Vale Music, Universal Music Spain and Universal Music Latino on October 15, 2002 (see 2002 in music).
 The album received international attention and sold 1.3 million copies in Spain.
 The second track, "Digale", is featured on Televisa's hit soap-opera Cuidado con el ángel (2008–2009).